-Open office hours will be from 8:00am - 4:00 pm.
-If you call during non-office hours, please leave a message.
+Phone hours refer to the hours our office staff is available.
+If you call during non-office hours, please follow the recorded directions and leave a message.
 We will return your call in a timely manner.
 Please respect our staff by honoring these hours.
-Generally the office phone is very busy in the mornings, so if possible please call after this time.
-Additionally, please check our website, www.brightstarschools.org or ParentSquare for general information.
+Generally the office phone is very busy in the mornings from 7:15 AM-8:30 AM, so if possible, please call after this time.
+In the event of an after-hours emergency, please use Parent Square or email to contact our staff.
+Our phone hours are 8:00 AM - 4:00 PM.

+Additionally, please check our website, www.brightstarschools.org/RKES for general information, email our office, or communicate with us on Parent Square.

-We are committed to establishing and maintaining an open and respectful line of communication between families and Stella Elementary staff, each of whom has their own phone extension and e-mail address.
-Families should contact staff by telephone or e-mail and understand that we will try to return calls within 48 hours in the event that a message is left.
-Families will also have an opportunity to meet with staff during the three scheduled parent-teacher conference days.
+We are committed to establishing and maintaining an open and respectful line of communication between families and RKES staff, each of whom has their own phone extension and email address.
+Families should contact staff by telephone, email, or Parent Square and understand that we will try to return communication within 48 hours in the event that a message is left.
+Families will also have an opportunity to meet with staff during the two scheduled parent-teacher conference days.
 In addition, meetings can be arranged at any time by appointment.
-If a parent needs to see a staff person immediately, the parent should report directly to the Main Office, which will facilitate the soonest possible contact.
+If a parent needs to see a staff person immediately, the person should report directly to the Main Office, which will facilitate the earliest possible contact.

 While we certainly welcome, encourage, and appreciate contact between families and teachers, we also ask that families be respectful of the enormous and constant demands made on all of our staff.
-For example, consistently contacting a faculty member several times per week, can impact his or her ability to provide the best learning experience for all students.
-We encourage families to contact your student's classroom teacher as the point person in order to coherently address or answer any questions.
+Please know that sometimes our staff cannot immediately respond to your concerns; we will respond as soon as we can.